datamesse/datamesse.github.io/README.md

 Then from LinkedIn, go to your Featured section > + button > Add a link > and provide your site URL without adding a Preview image.
 The image you embedded in index.html will be rendered upon saving.

+## Adding a carousel

+I used this YouTube video [How to make horizontal scroll item - CSS Tricks by Laravel Article](https://www.youtube.com/watch?v=2_E5uoiLCLY) as a guide to help me create a vertical carousel design for my portfolio and blog components (rather than a horizontal one which felt less natural to navigate).

 ## ARCHIVED: Adding donut charts for skill sets (used in design version 2)